How we work with our partners

 Monitoring and evaluation

-The Foundation seeks to prove the impact and efficiency of the organizations and programs supported on a regular basis, with the ambition of motivating other philanthropic actors, public authorities and social investors to address Violence Against Women.
+The Foundation seeks to prove the impact and efficiency of the organizations and programs supported on a regular basis, with the ambition of motivating other philanthropic actors, public authorities and social investors to address gender-based violence.
 We ask for biannual reports, conduct yearly site visits, have regular briefing calls and request at least one evaluation on the impact of the programs supported.
 We especially monitor:

 The activities implemented